 Last year’s Thriving Places Index was covered by journalists across the country both on the day of the launch and in the months following.
 Regional coverage included Devon Live, the Bristol Post and Bristol 24/7, the Bath Chronicle, the Surrey Advertiser, the Midlands’ Express & Star, the Leicester Mercury and the Newcastle Chronicle amongst others.
 The Index was also covered in several local government publications including Public Finance and LocalGov.

 The Thriving Places Index is a new way to look at the strengths and challenges of the place where you live.
 It shows whether the conditions are in place for people to thrive - in a fair and sustainable way.
-Created by Happy City, it is designed to provide a robust reporting framework that shows the conditions for wellbeing at a local level.
+Created by Centre for Thriving Places, it is designed to provide a robust reporting framework that shows the conditions for wellbeing at a local level.
 It radically challenges the current paradigm that defines progress by purely economic and financial means.

 The Thriving Places Index consists of two indexes (Thriving Places England and Thriving Places Wales respectively) comprised of indicators from datasets produced by established national data agencies such as the ONS, Public Health England, the National Survey for Wales and the Index of Multiple Deprivation.